John Hendrickson

 About John Hendrickson

-John Hendrickson is the author of Life on Delay, a critically acclaimed reported memoir that explores the lived experience of stuttering, a disability that affects nearly 70 million people in the world.
-From current day celebrities such as Kendrick Lamar, Ed Sheeran, Bruce Willis, as well as executive Jack Welch and President Joe Biden, to historical figures including Marilyn Monroe and King George VI, stuttering is a pervasive verbal disability that remains misunderstood and rarely talked about.
+John Hendrickson is an award-winning journalist and the author of Life on Delay, a critically acclaimed memoir that explores the lived experience of a disability affecting nearly 70 million people worldwide.
+From current-day celebrities such as Kendrick Lamar, Emily Blunt, Ed Sheeran, and Bruce Willis, to historical figures including Marilyn Monroe, King George VI, and former GE CEO Jack Welch, stuttering is a verbal disability that remains widely misunderstood and stigmatized.

-Hendrickson is one of the country’s top authorities on stuttering and a leading voice about disability issues, having appeared on CNN, MSNBC, NPR, BBC, and PBS.
-In his keynotes and fireside chats, Hendrickson talks to audiences about not giving up and how to make peace with our past and present selves.
+Hendrickson is one of the country’s top authorities on stuttering and a leading voice who explores the nuance of disability, having appeared on CNN, MSNBC, NPR, BBC, and PBS.
+In his keynotes and fireside chats, Hendrickson talks to audiences about not giving up in the face of daily adversity and making peace with challenges beyond our control.

-Hendrickson’s 2019 feature article The Atlantic, “What Joe Biden Can’t Bring Himself to Say,” sparked a national conversation on communication diversity, was read by more than 2 million people, and named one of the best stories of the year by Longform and The Sunday Long Read.
-The piece went viral around the globe and inspired thousands of readers to reach out to him and share their personal stories—prompting Hendrickson to write Life on Delay, where he not only shares his own story but amplifies the voices of others.
+Hendrickson’s 2019 Atlantic feature story, “What Joe Biden Can’t Bring Himself to Say,” sparked a national conversation about stuttering and communication diversity.
+The article was read by more than 2 million people and named one of the best stories of the year by Longform and The Sunday Long Read.
+The piece went viral around the globe and inspired thousands of readers to reach out to Hendrickson and share their personal stories—prompting him to write Life on Delay, where he not only shares his own story but amplifies the voices of others.

-Beyond The Atlantic, Hendrickson has written for The New York Times, Rolling Stone, Esquire, and The Denver Post.
-Today, he is one of the country’s most sought-after speakers on disability awareness, mental health, resilience, and inclusive communication.
+Beyond The Atlantic, Hendrickson has written for The New York Times, New York Magazine, Esquire, and Rolling Stone.
+Today, he is one of the country’s most sought-after speakers on disability awareness, mental health, resilience, and communication.

 Contact us for more information about bringing John Hendrickson to your next event.